FISCO-BCOS/FISCO-BCOS/README.md

 ### Featured Cases

-Since its launch, dozens of use cases have been implemented based on the FISCO BCOS.
+Since launched, dozens of use cases have been implemented based on the FISCO BCOS.
 See [FEATURED CASES](http://www.fisco-bcos.org/assets/docs/FISCO%20BCOS%20-%20Featured%20Cases.pdf).

 ## Community